hdthinh1012/fcj-workshop-0-writeup/content/1-Introduce/_index.md

 ---

 ## Goal
-This workshop will provide you a step-by-step guide for deploy an Express JS web application that allows users to upload video file and stream using HTTP Live Streaming (HLS) protocol.
+This workshop will provide you a step-by-step guide for deploy an Express JS web application supports uploading video and streaming using HTTP Live Streaming (HLS) protocol.

-The project allows storing on local file storage or on AWS S3 Bucket.
+The project supports storing on local file storage or on AWS S3 Bucket.

 ### Content
   - [Related concepts](1.1-concepts/)